Tahoma High School Golden Bear Classic

 Misc:

-- Please don't be racist or sexist---I'll err on the side of playing things out but will vote you down if it threatens the safety of anyone in the round
+- No -isms, please---I'll err on the side of playing things out but will vote you down if it threatens the safety of anyone in the round

-- Camera off = not here and not ready
+- (Online) Camera off = not here and not ready

 Hey All, I'm Sachin.
 I debated at Seattle Academy.
 I attend Tufts University.